 Spelling, Punctuation and Grammar (SPaG)

 We will also be using dictionaries to check our spellings and the meanings for words.
 To do this we need to know how dictionaries work and how to use our phonics knowledge to find the words we are looking for.
-Try to practice looking for different words in a dictionary at home, possibly to learn the meaning of a difficult word in their home reading book.
+We also need to be confident in recalling our alphabet.

 As a school we use Spelling Shed to support spelling at home.
 Your child will have been sent home with their username and password in their home learning books.
 Spelling Shed has personalised spellings to practise for your child.
 You can also reach Maths Shed through this link.